georgeh1ll/Easy-DXF-Viewer/README.md

 - Measure distances between two points in the DXF file.
 - Display arrows and the distance value for measurements.
 - Clear measurement arrows and distance labels for taking new measurements.
-- Developed using Python and the Tkinter and Matplotlib libraries.
+- Developed using Python and the Tkinter, ezdxf and Matplotlib libraries.

 ## Requirements